bitrinjani/r2/README.md

 |Coincheck|✔️|✔️|

 ## How it works
-1. Every 3 seconds, R2 concurrently fetches quotes from exchanges.
+1. Every 3 seconds, R2 downloads quotes from exchanges.
-1. Verifies if the max net exposure (`maxNetExposure` config) is not breached.
 1. Filters out quotes that are not usable for arbitrage.
 For example, if `maxShortPosition` config is 0 and the current position is 0 for a broker, the ask quotes for the broker will be filtered out.
-1. Calculates the best ask and the best bid from the filtered quotes.
+1. Calculates the best ask and the best bid from the filtered quotes and checks if the expected profit is larger than the configured minimum value, `minTargetProfitPercent`.
 If there is no arbitrage opportunity, R2 waits for the next iteration.
-1. Verifies if there is enough expected profit.
-If the expected profit is smaller than `minTargetProfit` config, R2 waits for the next iteration.
 1. R2 concurrently sends a buy leg and a sell leg to each broker that offered the best bid or the best ask.
 1. R2 checks whether the legs are filled or not for the configured period, say 30 seconds.
 1. If the both legs are filled, shows the profit.

+After the spread has became smaller than the configured value, `exitNetProfitRatio`, R2 tries to close the pair.

 ## Architecture Overview